 Depreciable assets often are sold for more than their depreciated value (adjusted tax basis).
 The amount by which the sale price exceeds the adjusted basis creates recaptured depreciation for the seller, which is subject to income tax.
 The maximum amount that can be recaptured for depreciable personal property, such as machinery and breeding stock is the total depreciation that has been claimed since the asset was acquired (example 2).
 Different limits apply for depreciable real property such as buildings.

 The seller may be taxed for a gain on the sale of machinery or breeding livestock.
 This occurs when the selling price is more than the original tax basis of the asset plus the cost of any improvements.
 The difference between the two figures is a long-term capital gain (example 3).
-Capital gains are subject to federal income taxes at a maximum rate of 15 percent, and are subject to state income taxes, but they are not taxed as self-employment income.
+Capital gains are subject to federal income taxes at varying rates, and are subject to state income taxes, but they are not taxed as self-employment income.

 Sizable capital gains often occur when machinery is acquired through several successive trades, resulting in a very low basis, or when very young breeding livestock is acquired.
 Breeding livestock must be held at least 12 months or more (24 months or more for cattle and horses) to qualify for capital gains treatment.
 Breeding livestock that was produced and raised on the farm has a beginning tax basis of zero.

 A loss can occur if the selling price is below the adjusted tax basis of the asset (example 4).
 Individuals can use such capital losses to offset capital gains plus up to $3,000 of ordinary income each year.
 Corporations can use them only to offset capital gains.